 - If you’d like to include a link in your email, don’t hyperlink an entire URL.
 Instead, anchor it with text.

 - Set up a CNAME record in your DNS settings.
-This can help you maintain good deliverability when you do need to use tracking pixels.
+This can help you maintain good deliverability.

 A great subject line can be the start of a positive cycle.
-When your subject line entices the recipient to open your email, your domain reputation improves.
-In turn, a better domain reputation positively impacts deliverability.
+When your subject line entices the recipient to open your email, your open rates grow and sender reputation improves.
+In turn, a better sender reputation positively impacts your deliverability.

 Image-heavy HTML emails look great, but they’re not easy for ESPs to scan and review.
 There’s a ton of data sent with every HTML email, and ESPs know that bad actors may use it to conceal malicious trackers.
 Plain text emails are more easily ‘readable,’ so your recipient’s ESP knows that there’s nothing questionable hidden in the message.